Cherry Trees

 The Minnie Royal is a red sweet cherry tree that produces fruit in the mild Winter climates of Southern California.
 Since much less cold weather is needed to produce Minnie Royal, the tree is good in many areas of Los Ange... -

-The only sweet cherry tree that is self-pollinating and has low-chill requirement producing fruits in warm climates like Los Angeles. -
+The only low-chill, self-pollinating sweet cherry tree to produce sweet and juicy red cherries in warm climates like Los Angeles. -

 Royal Lee Cherry Tree